mryab/dl-hse-ami/README.md

     - Non-differentiable models
 * Invited talks: TBA

-Materials for previous iterations (taught by Anton Osokin) can be found at https://github.com/aosokin/dl_cshse_ami
+Materials for previous iterations (taught by [Anton Osokin](https://aosokin.github.io/)) that heavily influenced this course can be found at https://github.com/aosokin/dl_cshse_ami

 ## License